jaredhendrickson13/pfsense-api/README.md

 To revert to a previous version of pfSense API (e.g. v1.0.2), run the following command:
 ```
-pfsense-api revert v1.0.2
+pfsense-api revert v1.1.7
 ```

 ### Notes:
-- pfSense API is supported on the pfSense 2.5 developer snapshots.
-To install the 2.5 package, simply change the `2.4` in the install URL to `2.5`.
+- To install the 2.4 package, simply change the `2.5` in the install URL to `2.4`.
 - In order for pfSense to apply some required web server changes, it is required to restart the webConfigurator after installing the package
 - If you do not have shell access to pfSense, you can still install via the webConfigurator by navigating to 'Diagnostics > Command Prompt' and enter the commands there